werpu/mona-dish/docs/Stream.md

 Because ever step in the chain is iterated.

-Lazy streams are slower for small number of datasets because a lot of backtracking to the beginning of the chain is perfomed, but they start to outperform the early streams beyound a certain number of datasets and operations nesting threshold, because only one iteration is done!
+Lazy streams are slower for small number of datasets because a lot of backtracking to the beginning of the chain is performed, but they start to outperform the early streams beyond a certain number of datasets and operations nesting threshold, because only one iteration is done!

-Also you dont have to know upfront how much data is served into the stream chain upfront, and hence they use less ram because the chain is triggered on a per item case instead of rolling over the entire collection at once.
+Also, you don't have to know upfront how much data is served into the stream chain upfront, and hence they use less ram because the chain is triggered on a per item case instead of rolling over the entire collection at once.
-So theoretically lazy streams can work over an andless set of data.
+So theoretically lazy streams can work over an endless set of data.